catharinadepari/storymap/README.md

 ## :mag_right: Data Sources
 This storymap used data that are compiled from various and reliable resources belong to the U.S. government, electronic mass media, organization's websites, and twitter.
-For creating spatial maps, most of these data, however, need to be converted into GeoJson file and  completed with additonal data such as longitude and latitude of the location of each food pantry and homeless shelter.
-To obtain the location coordinates, I accessed google map. <br>
+For creating spatial maps, most of these data, need to be converted into GeoJson file.
+Besides that, for attaching icon or markert using *pointToLayer* to map, I added longitude and latitude of the location of each food pantry and homeless shelter.
+To obtain the location coordinates, I firstly accessed the addresses of those places via google map. <br>

 | Data file | Data Type | Description| Sources |
 | --------- | --------- | ---------- | ------- |